-If, for example, your site has terminals that can use Thoroughbred Basic Windows and terminals that cannot, you can decide that task IDs specified as $\mathbf{T}x$ will identify terminals that can only run text-based applications and that task IDs specified as $\mathbf{W}x$ will identify terminals that run both Thoroughbred Basic Windows applications and text-based applications.
+If, for example, your site has terminals that can use Thoroughbred Basic Windows and terminals that cannot, you can decide that task IDs specified as Tx will identify terminals that can only run text-based applications and that task IDs specified as Wx will identify terminals that run both Thoroughbred Basic Windows applications and text-based applications.

-Make a list of the associations you will establish between task IDs and terminal definitions.
+• Make a list of the associations you will establish between task IDs and terminal definitions.
 You may need this information to determine how your users will login to Thoroughbred Basic.
-For more information on site login procedures, please refer to Section How to Establish Site Login Procedures.
+For more information on site login procedures, please refer to the section titled How to Establish Site Login Procedures.